IntelligentSoftwareSystems/Galois/README.md

 At the minimum, Galois depends on the following software:

-- A modern C++ compiler compliant with C++-14 standard (GCC >= 6.1, Intel >= 17.0, LLVM >= 4.0)
+- A modern C++ compiler compliant with the C++-14 standard (GCC >= 6.1, Intel >= 17.0, LLVM >= 4.0)
 - CMake (>= 3.2.3)
 - Boost library ( >= 1.60.0, we recommend building/installing the full library)

-Here are the dependencies for optional features:
+Here are the dependencies for the optional features:

 - MPICH2 (>= 3.2) if you are interested in building and running distributed system applications in Galois
 - CUDA (>= 8.0) if you want to build distributed hetergeneous applications
+- Cilk
+- Eigen
+- Doxygen for compiling documentation as webpages or latex files.

 Compiling Galois
 --------------------------
-We use cmake.
-Run the following commands to set up a build directory:
+We use CMake.
+Run the following commands to set up a build directory, e.g. `build/default`, or `build/debug`, etc.:

 ```Shell
 ROOT=`pwd` # Or top-level Galois source dir